 - Student receives a Student Aid Report (SAR) from the Central Processing Center, which is a summary of the FAFSA application.
 This form is to be kept by the student for his/her records.
 If corrections to the SAR need to be made, the student may contact Walsh's Student Service Center.

 - Student completes and submits any additional information that is requested from the Financial Aid Office at Walsh University.

 - Financial aid Office receives electronic FAFSA results from the Central Processor.
 A Financial Aid Award notification is posted on the Cavalier Center for students who have been officially admitted to Walsh University.

 - Assuming the student's financial aid file is complete, financial aid is credited to the student's account at the beginning of each term.
-If there is a credit remaining the student's charges have been paid, the student is issued a refund check for that amount.
+If there is a credit remaining after the student's charges have been paid, the student is issued a refund for that amount.
 If there is still a balance due after all financial aid has been applied, then the student is responsible for that remaining balance.
 (Payment options for any remaining balance are available.)